geluk/matrix-webhook-gateway/README.md

 To support arbitrary JSON POSTs, you can write a custom plugin to interpret the message body and format it into something the webhook gateway understands.

-A plugin is a Typescript file dropped into `/data/plugins`, which needs to conform to a specific format.
+A plugin is a Typescript file dropped into `/data/plugins` (or `./plugins` if you don't use the Docker release), which needs to conform to a specific format.

-A sample plugin can be found [here](https://github.com/geluk/matrix-webhook-gateway/blob/master/plugins/develop/sample.ts).
+The format of a plugin file is best explained by looking at an example, which you can find [here](https://github.com/geluk/matrix-webhook-gateway/blob/master/plugins/develop/sample.ts).

 [this plugin](https://github.com/geluk/matrix-webhook-gateway/blob/master/plugins/develop/prometheus.ts)